JHaller27/PythonSummerClass/1/readme.md

 _**Objective:** Write a basic 4-function Reverse Polish Notation calculator._

 Reverse Polish Notation (RPN) is one way computers can do basic calculator operations.
-We tend to work in "in-fix" notation, meaning the operation goes between the operands:
+We tend to work in "in-fix" notation, meaning the operation goes in between the operands:

 > 1 + 2